Pixote: Filming locations

 It was filmed in São Paulo and Rio de Janeiro.
 The film features several scenes of Rio's beaches.
-Historical places in São Paulo like 'Viaduto do Chá' and the statue 'Monumento às Bandeiras' (at the Ibirapuera Park) are seen throughout the film.
+Historical places in São Paulo like 'Viaduto Santa Ifigênia' and the statue 'Monumento às Bandeiras' (at the Ibirapuera Park) are seen throughout the film.

-Distribution
+Release

-The film was first presented at the New York New Directors/New Films Festival on May 5, 1981.
-Later it opened on a limited basis in the United States on September 11, 1981.
+The film was first presented at the New Directors/New Films Festival in New York City on 5 May 1981.
+It later opened on a limited basis in the United States on 11 September 1981.

-The film was shown at various film festivals, including the San Sebastián International Film Festival, Spain; the Toronto Festival of Festivals, Canada; the Locarno International Film Festival, Switzerland; and others.
+The film was screened at various film festivals, including the San Sebastián International Film Festival, Spain; the Toronto Festival of Festivals, Canada; the Locarno International Film Festival, Switzerland; and others.

+Reception

-Critical reception
+Critical response

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 94% based on 18 reviews, with an average rating of 8.8/10.

 Film critic Roger Ebert, who wrote for the Chicago Sun-Times, considered the film a classic, and wrote, "Pixote stands alone in Babenco's work, a rough, unblinking look at lives no human being should be required to lead.
 And the eyes of Fernando Ramos da Silva, his doomed young actor, regard us from the screen not in hurt, not in accusation, not in regret - but simply in acceptance of a desolate daily reality."

 Critic Pauline Kael was impressed by its raw, documentary-like quality, and a certain poetic realism.
 She wrote, "Babenco's imagery is realistic, but his point of view is shockingly lyrical.
-South American writers, such as Gabriel Garcia Marquez, seem to be in perfect, poetic control of madness, and Babenco has some of this gift, too.
+South American writers, such as Gabriel García Márquez, seem to be in perfect, poetic control of madness, and Babenco has some of this gift, too.
 South American artists have to have it, in order to express the texture of everyday insanity."

 The New York Times film critic, Vincent Canby, liked the neo-realist acting and direction of the drama, and wrote, "[Pixote], the third feature film by the Argentine-born Brazilian director Hector Babenco, is a finely made, uncompromisingly grim movie about the street boys of São Paulo, in particular about Pixote - which, according to the program, translates roughly as Peewee...The performances are almost too good to be true, but Mr. Da Silva and Miss Pera are splendid.
 Pixote is not for the weak of stomach.
 A lot of the details are tough to take, but it is neither exploitative nor pretentious.
 Mr. Babenco shows us rock-bottom, and because he is an artist, he makes us believe it as well all of the possibilities that have been lost."

-The review aggregator Rotten Tomatoes reports a positive score of 93% based on 14 reviews, with an average rating of 8.8/10.
+Filmmakers Spike Lee, Mira Nair, Harmony Korine, Martin Scorsese, and the Safdie brothers have cited it as being among their favorite films.

+Awards and nominations

 Although it was accepted as the Brazilian submission for the Academy Award for Best Foreign Language Film it was later disqualified since it was test marketed in Brazil before the allowable date.

-Filmmakers Spike Lee, Mira Nair, Harmony Korine, Martin Scorsese, and the Safdie brothers have cited it as being among their favorite films.

-Awards